Why use PIC microcontrollers, JALv2, and this book?

 You will notice that the better 18F series chips are actually cheaper then the outdated 16F chips.

-Here’s a price chart from the manufacturer’s sales website:
+Here is a price chart from the manufacturers sales website (prices from July 2023):

 Any pic programmer will do.
 The only suggestions I have is to make sure it can program a wide variety of PIC’s such as the ones listed above, and make sure it has a ICSP port for future use.
 ICSP is for in-circuit programming.